CodeYourFuture/curriculum/content/js2/blocks/multiple-params/index.md

   const currentOutput = parseQueryString(input);
   const targetOutput = { fruit: "apple", from: "y" };

-  expect(currentOutput).toEqual(targetOutput);
+  expect(currentOutput).toStrictEqual(targetOutput);
 });
 ```

 ### 🧭 Strategy

-Our strategy will consist of 2 sub-goals.
+We've already worked out how to update the query params object given a single key-value pair in the query string.

-> 🎯 Sub-goal 1: split the query string into an array of key-value pairs
+So our strategy will be to break the query string part into an array of key-value pairs👍

->
+> 💡 Key insight: If we can do it for **one pair**, we can try doing it for a **list of pairs** too.

-> 🎯 Sub-goal 2: iterate through the key-value pairs and update the query params object
+Our strategy will consist of breaking the query string into an array and then iterating through it to update the query object on each iteration.

 Let's start with the first sub-goal.